Fuel tank: Safety

 Proper design and construction of a fuel tank play a major role in the safety of the system of which the tank is a part.
 In most cases intact fuel tanks are very safe, as the tank is full of fuel vapour/air mixture that is well above the flammability limits, and thus cannot burn even if an ignition source were present (which is rare).

 Bunded oil tanks are used for safely storing domestic heating oil and other hazardous materials.
 Bunding is often required by insurance companies, rather than single skinned oil storage tanks.

 Several systems, such as BattleJacket and rubber bladders, have been developed and deployed for use in protecting (from explosion caused by enemy fire) the fuel tanks of military vehicles in conflict zones.

 For stationary fuel tanks, an economical way to protect them from hazards like extremes of temperature and vehicle crashes is to bury them.
 However, buried tanks are difficult to monitor for leaks.
 This has led to concern about environmental hazards of underground storage tanks.

+Electrostatic discharges in the vicinity of a fuel tank which is being filled may cause a fire or even an explosion.
+This risk can be mitigated by a vapor recovery system that reduces the concentration of flammable vapors released during refueling.
+It can also be mitigated by reducing the risk of an electrostatic discharge at a refueling station.